 At 5% cash back for all Prime purchases and 5% off all Whole Foods purchases, an Amazon Prime Store Card is a good idea to pair with your Prime membership.
 Provided you pay the balance off each month.
 You can apply on your Amazon member page and pay your card and check your balance there as well.

-You can designate the Store Card your preferred payment option so that Amazon will automatically charge your purchases to the card.
+You can designate the Store Card as your preferred payment option so Amazon will automatically charge your purchases to the card.

-While a Prime membership offers all of these benefits and more, remember they’re designed to get you, the consumer, to purchase items as quickly as you think about needing them.
+While a Prime membership offers all of these benefits and more, remember the design of them is to get you, the consumer, to purchase items as quickly as you think about needing them.

 With Amazon’s Alexa, you (or your children!) can order Amazon products by merely opening your mouth.

-While a Prime membership can help you save money, it is also purposefully designed to help you spend more at Amazon, and do so without necessarily thinking those purchases through.
+A Prime membership can help you save money.
+But it also has a purposeful design to help you spend more at Amazon.
+And do so without necessarily thinking those purchases through.

 This is dangerous.